restatedev/documentation/docs/service_type.md

 1. **Keyed service**: All service invocations are sharded on a user-defined key.
 2. **Singleton service**: All service invocations are executed serially, and the state is shared among every invocation.
-3. **Unkeyed service**: All service invocations run in parallel, and there is not state shared among invocations.
+3. **Unkeyed service**: All service invocations run in parallel, and there is no shared state among invocations.

 To define the service type and key, check the [service contract](./service_contract.md) documentation.

 ## Keyed service

-Keyed services allows to shard state and workload by a user-defined key.
-Each key will have its own invocations queue and its own subset of the state.
-There is at most one concurrent invocation per key, but there can be multiple invocations to the same service with different keys executing at the same time.
+Keyed services allow to shard state and workload by a user-defined key.
+Each key will have its own invocations queue and its own subset of the service state.
+There is at most one invocation per key, but there can be multiple invocations to the same service with different keys executing concurrently.

-You can think to a keyed service as a class, and a service instance as object instance of that class.
+You can think of a keyed service as a class, and of a service instance as an object instance of that class.
 The key is the field that **uniquely** identifies that instance, and state entries are the other fields of that class.

 A common use case for keyed services is to model an entity of your application.
 For example, a `CustomerService` could model a customer, where the key is the customer id card number, the state defines the properties of the customer and the methods define the operations on it.

 ### Ordering guarantees

-Because keyed services are executed serially on a key basis, it means that invocations will execute in the same order they're enqueued.
-For example, assume the following code exists in `ServiceA`:
+Because keyed services are executed serially on a per-key basis, it means that invocations will execute in the same order in which they are enqueued.
+For example, assume the following code in `ServiceA`:

 ```typescript
 const client = new ServiceB(restateContext);